 Most students take the SAT during their junior or senior year of high school, and almost all colleges and universities use the SAT as part of their admissions process.
 The SAT does not test logic or abstract reasoning.
 It tests the skills you are learning in school: reading, writing and math.

-- The critical reading section includes reading passages and sentence completions.
+- The reading section includes reading passages and multiple-choice comprehension questions.

-- The writing section includes a short essay and multiple-choice questions on identifying errors and improving grammar and usage.
+- The writing and language section includes multiple-choice questions on identifying errors and improving grammar and usage.

-- The mathematics section includes questions on arithmetic operations, algebra, geometry, statistics and probability.
+- The mathematics section includes questions on arithmetic, algebra, geometry, data analysis, and trigonometry.

 The best way to get ready for the SAT is to take challenging courses, study hard, and read and write inside and outside of the classroom.
 It is good for you to become familiar and comfortable with the test format and type of questions you will encounter.
 One of the best ways to practice for the SAT is to take the PSAT/NMSQT, which covers the same subjects under timed conditions.
 Doing a test prep course, either a classroom course or an online course with specialists that know what type of questions you will encounter and the best methods of increasing your score can also be a great resource.